h3samayoa/zola-s3-static/content/posts/s3_post.md

  - add custom iam role permissions in code block
  - duckdns docker compose
  - add new user specific for the iam role and gh-actions allows for website access of the bucket
- - setup actions secrets in github with new cli user -->
+ - setup actions secrets in github with new cli user
+ - add cloudflare instructions and change gh actions workflow file example -->